WA9ONY/Pico-RP2040/README2.md

 In the above image the three large resistors on the left side are 5 W.  The five resistors on the right side are 2 W.
 The 100 Ohm 2 W resistor is being used as the scope channel 2 probe is attached across it.
 The three black clips leads are attached to the top of the 100 Ohm 2 W resistor and is the ground reference.

 + By measuring the voltage across the resistor the current can be calculated.
    + Using a 100 Ohm resistor, divide the resistor voltage by 100.
 + The resistor provide a safty minimum load if the device under test shorts.

+## Resistor Values Left to Right
+5 W resistore
+  + 10 Ohms
+  + 100 Ohms
+  + 1 KOhms

+2 W resistore
+  + 100 Ohms This resistor is being used in the image.
+  + 220 Ohms
+  + 470 Ohms
+  + 1 KOhms
+  + 10 KOhms

 ## Two Channel Oscilloscope

 <p align="center">